PreSTU: Pre-Training for Scene-Text Understanding: PreSTU: Pre-Training for Scene-Text Understanding

+\mypar{Task-agnostic objective: SplitOCR} Inspired by the impressive performance of the visual language modeling pre-training objective for image+text-to-text downstream tasks~\cite{wang2022simvlm}, we propose an OCR-aware pre-training objective called \oursplitocr.
+This objective is designed to be downstream task-agnostic, focusing on teaching the two core capabilities for STU: recognizing scene text and connecting it to the visual context.

-The key idea of \ourmethod is to learn how to read scene text from an image during the pre-training stage.
-To this end, we propose an OCR-aware pre-training objective called \oursplitocr that operates from image pixels.
-In particular, (i) we first order the OCR texts based on their locations in the image, from top-left to bottom-right, such that the model can read them in a consistent manner.
-Then, (ii) we randomly split the OCR texts into two parts and use the first part as additional input and the second part as a target.
-Note that if the splitting point is at the beginning of the OCR sequence, the model performs a simplified version of the traditional Optical Character Recognition task.
-In our experiments, we will also compare the general \oursplitocr{} with predicting the whole OCR tokens, denoted as \ourocr in \autoref{tab:orc_vs_splitocr}.
+We randomly split the OCR texts into two parts and use the first part as additional input and the second part as a target.
+Recall that we have ordered the OCR texts based on their locations such that the model can recognize them in a consistent manner.
+Note that if the splitting point is right at the beginning of the OCR sequence, the model performs a simplified version of the traditional Optical Character Recognition task (\ie, predicting the whole OCR tokens).
+We denote this by \ourocr in \autoref{tab:all_cases} and also compare it with \oursplitocr in our ablation studies.

-\mypar{Why \oursplitocr?} Several advantages are found in using \oursplitocr.
-First, having OCR tokens as the target and operating \oursplitocr from image pixels (not pre-extracted object detection features) lead the model to perform the OCR \emph{task}, inherently acquiring scene-text reading skills.
-Second, using OCR tokens as input connects scene texts to their visual contexts and additionally makes the input format close to that of the downstream tasks during fine-tuning (\S\ref{finetune_stage}), easing transfer learning.
-Finally, \oursplitocr is inspired by the impressive performance of the visual language modeling pre-training objective for image+text-to-text downstream tasks~\cite{wang2022simvlm}, where the image captions are considered instead of the sequence of OCR text tokens.

-\mypar{Combining \oursplitocr with other objectives} Other pre-training objectives can be considered on top of \oursplitocr{} such as traditional \vl objectives or their task-specific variants that further encourage the learning of the relationship between scene texts and the downstream tasks.
-In our experiments, we conduct an initial study on a scene-text image captioning task.
-In particular, we consider image captioning with scene-text as an additional objective, generating the scene-text captions based on the image and the scene text.
-This again further eases knowledge transfer from pre-training to fine-tuning since this task-specific objective has the same input format as the downstream task does (cf.\S\ref{finetune_stage}).
+\textbf{Why \oursplitocr?} \oursplitocr equips the model with the abilities to recognize scene text and connect it to the visual context in a unified, seamless manner.
+Specifically, operating \oursplitocr upon the {``first part''} of OCR tokens and the image pixels (not pre-extracted global or object detection features) and predicting the {``second part''} of OCR tokens requires the model to (i) identify which {scene text} in the image \emph{still} needs to be recognized, inherently connecting the input {scene text} to its visual context; (ii) perform the OCR \emph{task}, inherently acquiring the scene-text recognition skill.

+\mypar{Task-specific objectives: VQA and CAP} We propose OCR-aware downstream-task-specific pre-training objectives on top of \oursplitocr{}.
+We consider two objectives based on our downstream tasks: (i) VQA which predicts the target answer from the question prompt, the visual question, and OCR texts and (ii) CAP which predicts the target caption from the caption prompt and OCR texts.
+This is similar to previous approaches to STU, except that we encode the image pixels, not features from pre-detected regions.